 Source: National Institute On Drug Abuse

 Methamphetamine is often either injected or smoked in a tiny glass pipe.
-The drug enters the brain fairly quickly with both of these techniques, with injection being the quickest.
+The drug enters the brain fairly quickly with both techniques, with injection being the quickest.
 This results in an immensely delightful “rush” or “flash” of bliss.
-The drug can also be taken orally or snorted through the nose, generating a long-lasting high that can last up to half a day instead of an acute rush and is frequently accompanied by increased physical activity.
+The drug can also be taken orally or snorted through the nose, generating a long-lasting high lasting up to half a day instead of an acute rush and frequently accompanied by increased physical activity.

-Contrary to cocaine, a stimulant that is swiftly eliminated from and almost entirely digested in the body, meth stays in the body for a considerably longer period of time, mostly remaining untouched by the body’s metabolism.
+Contrary to cocaine, a stimulant swiftly eliminated from and almost entirely digested in the body, meth stays in the body for considerably longer, mostly remaining untouched by the body’s metabolism.
 This results in sustained stimulant effects.
 Depending on how much is consumed, the time of day, how it was administered (IV, oral, etc.), how well the kidneys and liver are functioning, and the person’s body chemistry, the effects of meth can last anywhere from 8 to 24 hours.

 How Does Meth Break Down In The Body?

 The body quickly absorbs meth whether it’s injected, smoked, snorted, or taken orally.
-The drug is naturally broken down by the liver.
-In the liver, part of meth is turned into amphetamine, a stimulant drug that has the same chemical structure.
+The liver naturally breaks down the drug.
+In the liver, part of meth is turned into amphetamine, a stimulant drug with the same chemical structure.
 Both amphetamine and methamphetamine are released in the urine.
-The length of time meth stays in the body depends in large part on the drug’s elimination half-life, which is the amount of time it takes for the body to clear half the drug from the bloodstream.
+The length of time meth stays in the body depends mainly on the drug’s elimination half-life, which is the amount of time it takes to clear half the drug from the bloodstream.

-Half-lives are not precise, however, and they can change depending on many physiological factors.
+However, half-lives are not precise and can change depending on many physiological factors.
 The half-life of meth commonly ranges from six to fifteen hours.
-The pH level, or the acidity, of a person’s urine, may also impact how fast the drug is excreted.
-Other factors, which may include weight, age, and overall health, affect how fast meth is metabolized or discharged from the body.
+The pH level, or the acidity, of a person’s urine may also impact how fast the drug is excreted.
+Other factors, including weight, age, and overall health, affect how fast meth is metabolized or discharged from the body.